COE Advisory Council

 BA, 1971, Stanford University, English/Psychology, Graduated With Distinction

-Squires is a College of Education faculty emerita at the University of Oregon and a pioneer in Early Intervention.
+Jane is a COE faculty emerita at UO and is a pioneer in Early Intervention.
 She co-developed the Ages and Stages Questionnaire, a widely used child development screening tool.
 Jane served on numerous UO committees and national boards, including the Division of Early Childhood and the American Academy of Pediatrics.
 She and her husband, Paul Kaplan, a retired UO faculty member, live in Pleasant Hill, OR.
 They established the Kaplan Squires Scholarship Fund and the Bricker/Squires Faculty Chair in Early Intervention at the UO College of Education.

 Iton Udosenata